 Author: Andrew Kulp

-Andrew Kulp is an IT Project Manager at CompuData.
+Andrew Kulp is an IT Project Manager at CBIZ CompuData.
 He comes from a long history of managed services, where most recently he helped build a Sage cloud hosting platform from the ground up and managed the application delivery, support, and acted as a vCTO for strategic clients.
 Andrew has a passion for customer service and strives to provide an exceptional experience to clients.